Is Alcohol Withdrawal and Detox Dangerous?

 People who have experienced head injuries and illness during withdrawal are also at risk.

-This is why seeking help from an alcohol detox facility that offers medically supervised programs is so important.
+This is why seeking help from an alcohol detox facility that offers careful medical supervision is so important.
 Medically trained staff are there in the case of an emergency and can quickly mobilize to reduce the risk of mortality.

 Often, alcohol detox centers offer medication to patients going through alcohol detox.
 This medication reduces the severity of symptoms and reduces the risk of complications during alcohol detox.